Attenuvax Side Effects

 Applies to measles virus vaccine: subcutaneous powder for solution

-In addition to its needed effects, some unwanted effects may be caused by measles virus vaccine (the active ingredient contained in Attenuvax).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, measles virus vaccine (the active ingredient contained in Attenuvax) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking measles virus vaccine:Symptoms of allergic reaction
+Check with your doctor immediately if any of the following side effects occur while taking measles virus vaccine:Symptoms of allergic reaction

 - Difficulty in breathing or swallowing